mrod83/cd12101-Deploy-Application-with-AWS-Lambda/README.md

 # Serverless TODO

+## Node Version
+> v18.16.0

 To implement this project you need to implement a simple TODO application using AWS Lambda and Serverless framework.
 Search for all the `TODO:` comments in the code to find the placeholders that you need to implement.

 # Functionality of the application

-This appliation will allow to create/remove/update/get TODO items.
+This application will allow to create/remove/update/get TODO items.
 Each TODO item can optionally have an attachment image.
 Each user only has access to TODO items that he/she has created.

 # Functions to be implemented